-Parents will be responsible for ensuring their child misses only the amount of time necessary for the appointment.
+Parents will ensure their child misses only the necessary amount of time for the appointment.

 The school reserves the right to request confirmation of medical or health-related appointments where attendance is below a level that is considered reasonable for the pupil's SEND-related needs.